Skip to Content

 Comprehensive & Hands-On Representation

 Property owners in Palm Beach County have the legal right to seek compensation for damages caused by construction defects.
-Should you suffer because of patent or latent property defects, our team is here and equipped to offer you counsel.
+If you are experiencing losses due to patent or latent property defects, our team of construction attorneys in Palm Beach County is ready to offer strategic legal counsel and guide you through every stage of the claims process.

 Get in touch with Revah Law by completing our online contact form or calling (888) 218-4125.